DealNews is reader-supported.

 Updated

-Here's the short answer you're looking for: the price of a Kindle Unlimited subscription in February 2026 is $11.99 per month, plus any applicable state taxes.
+Here's the short answer you're looking for: the price of a Kindle Unlimited subscription in 2026 is $11.99 per month, plus any applicable state taxes.
 We know many shoppers assume that a service with "Kindle" in the name would be included as one of their Amazon Prime membership deals, but this is a standalone service with a separate fee.
-The good news for deal seekers is that this price has been stable for a while, with the last increase happening way back in May 2023.
+Of course, the sticker price is only half the story.
+The real question is whether that $11.99 is a good value for you.

 Kindle Unlimited Subscription